Earth Notes: On Website Technicals (2018-10)Updated 2019-05-06 20:13 GMT.

 src must be a local image under

 class must be a single class that is one of a subset of the site's responsive image types.
-If these tight conditions are not met then the image is not inserted and an error is generated, though the raw tag would in fact be valid HTML5.
+If these tight conditions are not met then the image is not inserted and an error is generated, though the raw tag should in fact always be valid (if not optimal) HTML5.

 If the EOU